Lesson Plan Template: General Lesson Plan

 Prior Knowledge: What prior knowledge should students have for this lesson?

 - To help students fully understand the text used in this lesson, students should be familiar with the cod species.
-This site from MarineBio, about the Atlantic Cod, provides general information about the Atlantic cod and its niche (role) in the gulf of Maine ecosystem.
+This from MarineBio, about the Atlantic Cod, provides general information about the Atlantic cod and its niche (role) in the gulf of Maine ecosystem.

 - Students should have basic knowledge of the Gulf Stream and its role in regulating climate for the Atlantic Ocean and coastal communities.
 This video from PBS NOVA, titled "What Causes the Gulf Stream?", can be shown to the students if there are questions or if they need a review.